Telecabine Lisboa: Portugal’s Cable Car & Gondola Lift

 - Buy a roundtrip ticket, especially if you are short on time.
 If you don’t have time to explore the waterfront, you can ride the lift in both directions without getting off the ride; this gives you the ability to see everything from the sky without missing the Telecabine Lisboa.

 - Put all loose items away before you enter the ride.
 It is easier not to juggle your items (such as sunglasses, water bottle, phone, etc) while boarding, riding, and exiting.
 It will make your ride smoother and more relaxing.
-Put them away while waiting in line or while at the ticket booth.
+Put them away while waiting in line or at the ticket booth.

 - There is no food or drinking allowed on the Telecabine Lisboa.
 The only exception is water.